franzschug/global_wildland_urban_interface/README.md

 ## 3. Demo

-This repository provides a demo inlcuding all required datasets Example of Usage: python3 /directory/map_wui.py EU X0030_Y0087
+This repository provides a demo inlcuding all required datasets.

-run from working directory (i.e., from within the demo archive)
+Run `python3 /directory/map_wui.py NA X0062_Y0061` from the demo directorty to execute the script with the demo tile.
+The resulting wildland-urban interface map will be saved to the `wui` directory.

 The expected runtime is ca. 9 seconds per tile (single-core tested, 2.6 GHz CPU speed).

 ## 4. Instructions for use